Help, I Packed a Hair Dryer: A Beginner’s Guide to Backpacking

 • IBPRofen 800 ML

 DEET will protect you, yes, but also slowly dissolve your skin like a chemical romance.
 Natural sprays?
 They smell like a spa day and do exactly nothing.
 You’ll still get eaten alive, but at least you’ll look eco-conscious doing it.
 And leave the Rio De Janeiro, oh-it-smells-so-good-heres-$50-Sephora sunscreen at home.
-That takes up precious space in your bear cannister and yes, you may smell fragrant like almonds, salted caramel and vanilla but bears can smell fragrance from the mall from miles away.
+That takes up precious space in your bear cannister.
+Yes, you may smell fragrant like almonds, salted caramel and vanilla but bears can smell fragrance from the mall from miles away.
 Do you want a bear sidling up to you just because you had to smell like a city girl?
 By day two, everyone in your group will smell the same anyway, like dirty, smelly hippies from Portland.

 How to backpack for beginners; When to forage for dinner